junxit/us-congress-code/title-42/chapter-6a/sec-290ee-5.md

     - **(B)** to promote—
       - **(i)** the availability of recovery housing for individuals with a substance use disorder; and
       - **(ii)** the maintenance of recovery housing in accordance with best practices developed under this section.
-  - **(2)** *State promotion plans* Not later than 90 days after receipt of a grant under paragraph (1), and every 2 years thereafter, each State (or political subdivisions thereof,) Indian Tribe, or territory receiving a grant under paragraph (1) shall submit to the Secretary, and publish on a publicly accessible internet website of the State (or political subdivisions thereof), Indian Tribe, or territory—
+  - **(2)** *State promotion plans* Not later than 90 days after receipt of a grant under paragraph (1), and every 2 years thereafter, each State (or political subdivisions thereof,) 11 So in original.
+The comma probably should follow the closing parenthesis.
+Indian Tribe, or territory receiving a grant under paragraph (1) shall submit to the Secretary, and publish on a publicly accessible internet website of the State (or political subdivisions thereof), Indian Tribe, or territory—
     - **(A)** the plan of the State (or political subdivisions thereof), Indian Tribe, or territory, with respect to the promotion of recovery housing for individuals with a substance use disorder located within the jurisdiction of such State (or political subdivisions thereof), Indian Tribe, or territory; and
     - **(B)** a description of how such plan is consistent with the best practices developed under this section.
 - **(g)** *Rule of construction* Nothing in this section shall be construed to provide the Secretary with the authority to require States to adhere to minimum standards in the State oversight of recovery housing.